-This article will outline the key considerations firms should look at before turning their businesses over to free or low-cost hosted services such as those offered by Google or Amazon.
+This article will outline the key considerations firms (namely hedge funds and investment firms) should look at before turning their businesses over to free or low-cost hosted services such as those offered by Google or Amazon.
 Before we introduce these considerations, let’s take a look at the business models of these hosted apps providers, particularly Google.

 Among the key features Google advertises are proven cost-savings, a 99.9% uptime guarantee, and 50% more storage than the industry average.
 Google even offers multiple editions of their apps “tailored to specific customer needs.”
 In addition to their Standard Edition, they offer an Education Edition for schools, colleges, and universities and a Premier Edition for “businesses of all sizes”.

 While Google’s price point is likely the lowest a business will find, the level of service offered at that price must be thoroughly vetted before entering into an agreement, particularly if you are an investment firm operating in today’s market.
 There are a number of specific considerations that should be taken into account beforehand.